shopglobal/interchained-sidechain/README.md

 # Interchained | <b>SideChain</b> === <i>(Web3 + (0x + Altcoin) </i>
-Designed, developed, and open-sourced by Shopglobal; Made possible by Electronero Network Project Interchained, as in interoperable blockchains.
+Designed, developed, and open-sourced by Shopglobal; Made possible by Electronero Network Project
+<p>&nbsp;</p>
+Interchained, as in interoperable blockchains.
+<p>&nbsp;</p>
 SideChained is an interoperable sidechain ledger.
+<p>&nbsp;</p>
 Web3 Support for 0x (BSC/ETH) && native support for Cryptonote out of the box.
 SideChained is based on a combination of two main components.
 SideChained open source package, and Electronero Passport, a Private API on server interacting with wallets.
 SideChained is portable.
 Enable cross-chain swaps & simultaneous transactions between ERC20, BEP20, and COINS.
+Web Server Public/Private API coming soon!
+Stay tuned!
+Connect with Interchained on Telegram at https://t.me/interchained or join Electronero Network Board Room at https://t.me/electronero
 ___________________________________________
 - [x] Web3 wallet create -> 'createWeb3Wallet' to generate Web3 wallets on cli, or server
 - [x] Web3 wallet recover -> 'recoverWeb3Wallet' (to be merged from #1987 in future release)